 Topology and symmetry are two of the most fundamental concepts in physics.
 The former classifies objects via properties that are preserved under continuous deformation.
 It provides a framework for a multitude of physical phenomena, from topological insulators~\cite{Hasan2010ColloquiumTopologicalInsulators} and the quantum Hall effect~\cite{Laughlin1981QuantizedHall} to fault-tolerant quantum computation~\cite{Kitaev2003FaultTolerant} and knots in light fields~\cite{Dennis2010Isolated} and liquid crystals~\cite{Machon2013Knots}.
-It was also fundamental to the defect-mediated description of topological phase transitions in condensed matter~\cite{Berezinskii1973DestructionLongRangeOrder,Kosterlitz1973OrderingMetastability,Haldane1983NonlinearFieldTheory}, where the concept of symmetry -- the preservation of system properties under symmetry transformations -- has been possibly most powerful in the characterisation of non-topological phase transitions.
-For example, as the two-dimensional (2D) Ising model with single spin-flip dynamics enters its low-temperature ferromagnetic phase, it breaks its global $Z_2$ symmetry by spontaneously choosing either a positive or negative magnetisation -- the global $Z_2$ order parameter~\cite{Onsager1949Discussion}.
+It was also fundamental to the defect-mediated description of topological phase transitions in condensed matter~\cite{Berezinskii1973DestructionLongRangeOrder,Kosterlitz1973OrderingMetastability,Haldane1983NonlinearFieldTheory}, where the concept of symmetry -- the preservation of system properties under symmetry transformations -- has been possibly most powerful in the characterization of conventional continuous phase transitions.
+For example, at low temperature, the two-dimensional (2D) Ising model restricted to single spin-flip dynamics breaks its global $Z_2$ symmetry by arbitrarily choosing either a positive or negative magnetization -- the global $Z_2$ order parameter -- and keeping this sign on a timescale that diverges with system size~\cite{Onsager1949Discussion}.
 However, it is the simplest case of continuous symmetry -- the $U(1)$ group of planar rotations -- that showcases some of the most interesting and subtle symmetry properties, but at a \emph{topological} phase transition.